3ff3x0r/PNL-2025/ideas_presentation.md

 ### Why This Change is a Profound Improvement

-This change would transform the project from a "demo of ML phenomena" into a "rigorous capstone for your NLP course."

 1.  **Direct Course Alignment:** It makes the project a direct application of Chapter 5 of your textbook.
 2.  **Deeper Theoretical Insight:** It provides a direct, empirical comparison of the convergence rates (linear vs. superlinear vs. quadratic) that you are studying abstractly.
 3.  **A More Complete Narrative:** It would provide a *complete* picture of the available solutions to ill-conditioned problems:
     * **Part 2 (Analytical):** Fails due to numerical instability (inverting $X^T X$).
     * **Part 3 (Regularization):** An *analytical trick* (adding $\lambda I$) to fix the instability.
     * **New Part 4 (Iterative):** A *family of algorithmic solutions* (GD, L-BFGS, Newton) that also solve the problem, each with a different performance trade-off.

-This would be a far more rigorous and illuminating project, my dear Leon.
-It would connect all the dots between the linear algebra, the optimization theory, and the practical failings of real-world models.